SenseStageTeam/sensestage_documentation/_sensestage-v1/getting-started-with-sense-stage/connecting-the-coordinator.md

 The coordinator node consists of two parts: 1. an [XBee radio chip](https://www.sparkfun.com/products/11215) and 2. an XBee interface board like the [Sparkfun XBee Explorer USB](https://www.sparkfun.com/products/11812).
 The interface board has a USB connection which you connect to your computer, the coordinator will then show up as a USB device that you can select in Pydon before starting your network.

-Before getting started, make sure your XBee is seated properly on your interface board.

 ![](/img/coordinator-Sparkfun-XBee-Explorer-USB-reset.jpg)
 *Sparkfun's XBee Explorer interface board*